RN to BSN

 Before nursing courses begin, students take a five-week orientation course where they learn how to be a successful online student, resources used in BSN courses, APA format and the policies of the program.

-The BSN Nursing education program is accredited by the:
+Only the RN - BSN Nursing education program, Newport News, VA is accredited by the:

 Accreditation Commission for Education in Nursing, Inc.